NoComplyDev/CRTAP/README.md

 - Subtitles for S00E01, S00E02 and S00E04 are bugged - for some reason Filmot-archived SRTs sometimes tend to repeat every line.
 This could be fixed manually, but I don’t have the time.
 <br/>

-## Correctly adding the archive to Plex
+## Adding the archive to Plex

-Follow these steps exactly.
+Follow these steps exactly to ensure that all metadata is imported correctly.

 1. Install Plex Media Server (if you don't have it yet), open Plex and add a new library.
 2. Library Type: TV Programmes